Last updated: November 27th, 2019

-8. You should supplement with magnesium, vitamin D, and milk thistle individually
+8. You should supplement with magnesiun, vitamin D, and milk thistle individually

-I know that most multivitamins (including Rainbow Light) already contain ingredients like magnesium and vitamin D.
+I know that most multivitamins already contain ingredients like magnesium and vitamin D.

 But, some ingredients like milk thistle, magnesium and vitamin D are important enough to take individually.

 You’ll want to supplement with these ingredients individually, because you need to take a proper dose of these ingredients in order for them to truly improve your ADHD symptoms, overall health and lifestyle.

-Taking a proper dose of magnesium will help you sleep like a baby every single night.
+Taking a proper dose of magnesium will also help you sleep like a baby every single night.
 I take Thorne Research Magnesium Citramate (Amazon) every night, and it works great.
 Using magnesium also helps people with ADHD feel calm, as it has an anxiety-reducing effect.

 And, because I spend a lot of time indoors, vitamin D is something that my body simply doesn’t produce enough of.
 So, if you’re like me, and you work in an office setting, you’re probably deficient in vitamin D too.

-If you choose to supplement with magnesium, vitamin D, and milk thistle, you will be making huge improvements when it comes to your ADHD and health.
+If you choose to supplement with milk thistle, magnesium and vitamin D you will be making huge improvements when it comes to your ADHD and health.